 The warm, spring-fed water of Citrus County, Florida is a favorite destination for manatees—and one of the only places where nature lovers can legally swim with these gentle giants.
 More than 400 manatees congregate in these waters during the winter, but the animals can be seen year-round.
+Swimming with manatees is something you’ll never forget.
 Snorkeling or diving in the Crystal River offers the rare opportunity to view the animals in their own habitat.
 Be sure to go out with the assistance of a tour company.
 They’ll supply a wet suit and gear, and show you how to view the manatees without disturbing them.
 Manatees seem unafraid of humans, and react to swimmers and divers with characteristic good nature.

 3. Beluga Whales, Churchill, Manitoba